The Journey So Far

 Partial

-API routes and CLI commands are moving toward the same approval and validation path.
+API routes and CLI commands now share the same validation surface.

 What's next